yyc9268/Deep-TAMA/README.md

 4. Perform tracking using 'tracking_demo.py'.
     * tracking thresholds can be controlled by modifying 'config.py'.
     * There exist two mode on-off variables in 'tracking_demo.py'.
-    * 'set_fps' can manipulate the FPS of the video which is for test on real-time application.
+        * 'set_fps' : manipulates an FPS and drop frames of videos
-    * 'semi_on' improves the tracking performance as a trade-off of a delay of a few frames.
+        * 'semi_on' : improves a tracking performance using interpolation and restoration

 ## Training settings
-1. Set the data as same as Tracking settings above.
+1. Set the data as same as 'Tracking settings' above.

 2. Modify the 'sequence_groups/trainval_group.json' to your own dataset
-    * Note that training and validation dataset should contain 'gt' folder.
+    * Training and validation dataset should contain 'gt' folder.

 3. Perform training using 'training_demo.py'.
     * JI-Net training should be performed first.